-4. Pictures
+5. Pictures

 Candidates must have their photos taken in the Office of the Assemblies, 109 Day Hall, before the petition deadline.
-Photos will be posted on the SA website, published in the Cornell Daily Sun, and used on the ballot.
+Photos will be displayed in informational materials published by the Elections Committee posted on the SA website, published in the Cornell Daily Sun, and used on the ballot.